algosup/2023-2024-project-4-sportshield-team-7/quality_assurance/test_plan.md

 This is the second testing field of the project, which is the most important for tracking the progress of our developed solution.

-The software testing field is heavily influenced by the customer's expectations, defined in the <LINK> metrics table in the KPI section. #fill
+The software testing field is heavily influenced by the customer's expectations, defined in the metrics table in the [KPI section](https://github.com/algosup/2023-2024-project-4-sportshield-team-7/blob/test-plan/quality_assurance/test_plan.md#kpis).

 ### Deliverables